6 Types of Contract Management Risks And How To Mitigate

 3. Security Risk

 Data breaches, ransomware attacks, and natural disasters have become commonplace.
-It’s no longer a question of whether you should protect your data but how to reduce your security risk.
+It’s no longer a question of whether you should protect your data but how to reduce your contract management security risk.
 One place to begin is where the data is most critical to business continuity.
 Another is where the data is most susceptible to breaches, resulting in privacy law violations.

 If your contract management process includes desktop file folders, email attachments, Excel sheets, or paper documents, the first step to reduce risk is to automate.
-By moving to a SaaS (software as a service)solution, you can leverage proven contract risk management tools to secure critical business data.
+By moving to a SaaS (software as a service) solution, you can leverage proven contract risk management tools to secure critical business data.

 If you already have a SaaS CLM solution, reach out to your provider and request to see their Consensus Assessment Initiative Questionnaire (CAIQ) or Cloud Controls Matrix and their SOC Type 2 certification.
 Security-wise, CLM providers will have these reports to share, subject to an NDA.
 You can review these with your IT team to better understand any security vulnerabilities.
 Keep in mind, no process or system is entirely without risk–it’s about knowing the risks and reducing them in line with business goals.